We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-If you’re interested in male enhancement pills because you’re having difficulties achieving or maintaining an erection that you consider satisfactory, you should talk with your primary care doctor or a urologist to determine if erectile dysfunction (ED) could be the reason.
+If you’re interested in finding the best male enhancement pills because you’re having difficulties having or maintaining an erection during a sexual encounter, you should speak with your primary care doctor or a urologist to determine if erectile dysfunction (ED) could be the reason.

 The male enhancement pills that are available on the market today are often labeled as dietary supplements.
 They claim to increase blood flow to the penis in order to increase the duration of an erection.
 They also claim to boost overall arousal, stamina, and performance.

 Many male enhancement pills use a combination of natural ingredients, which can include:

 - ashwagandha, a shrub typically used in Ayurvedic medicine

 - Yohimbe extract, a Western African herbal supplement